barnumbirr/tweetuoso/README.md

 ### Step 3: Paste the keys into Tweetuoso:

-Paste the Access Token and Access Secret from the end of step 2 into this script, filling the access_token and access_secret constants.
+Paste the Access Token and Access Secret from the end of step 2 into the tweetuoso.py file, filling the access_token and access_secret constants.

 Finally, we’re all set up.
 Our command line app is registered as a Twitter client and the app is connected to our Twitter user account